section-engineering-education/engineering-education/content/articles/wpf-vs-winforms/index.md

 ![creating wpf project](/engineering-education/wpf-vs-winforms/wpf-window.png)

-The layout of a WPF application is shown above, with the XAML file beside the Designer.
+The layout of a WPF application is shown above, with the XAML file beside the designer.
 There is a distinction between WinForms and WPF here: WPF utilizes XAML to define a WPF application's user interface while WinForms provides access to the native windows library of common controls.

 Note that we can manually add a textbox, label, and button to the associated XAML file.
 For example, we can add a button in WPF using the following code in the `MainWindow.xaml` file: